Free Visits To Donegal Heritage Sites

 October 2 @ 10:00 am - 5:00 pm

 Take advantage of the fabulous Free Wednesdays’ scheme run by Ireland’s Office of Public Works (OPW).
-Under this scheme, landmark places like Donegal Castle in Donegal Town and the Glebe Gallery in Church Hill are free to public on Wednesdays.
+Under this scheme, Donegal Castle in Donegal Town, Doe Castle in Sheephaven Bay, and the Glebe Gallery in Church Hill offer free entry to the public on Wednesdays.

 Donegal Castle was built by the O’Donnell chieftain in the 15th century, beside the River Eske.
 It is furnished throughout and includes Persian rugs and French tapestries.
 Information panels chronicle the history of the Castle owners from the O’Donnell chieftains to the Brooke family.
 Limited access for people with disabilities to the ground floor.
 Find out more about it here.